ra3xdh/convraw/README.md

 ###DESCRIPTION

-raw2any is converter of SPICE3f5 raw-Binary and raw-ASCII datasets to other dataset formats.
+`convraw` is converter of SPICE3f5 raw-Binary and raw-ASCII datasets to other dataset formats.
 CSV only is supported.
+Use `cmake` to compile it.

 ###Usage

 ~~~
-raw2any input.dat output.csv
+convraw input.dat output.csv
 ~~~